4WD lined up on the beach at Waddy Point on Fraser Island

 The South (Ngkala) Rocks is a notorious location for 4 Wheel drivers travelling north on (K’grai) Fraser Island.

-Long queue of vehicles at Ngkala Rocks
+A long queue of vehicles can back up at Ngkala Rocks.

 Sandy Cape Fraser Island (K’gari)